 - The typical minimum age is 9, though some activities may be better suited to older participants.
 If you are not sure if a participant is ready for a workshop at the Fab Lab, consult our computer literacy guidelines.

-We can host groups of 12 or less just about any time of the day, and groups of 30 with special arrangements.
+- We typically host groups of 12 or less, larger groups can be accommodated with special arrangements (max 30 participants) .
 Groups over 15 may be divided into smaller groups due to space and tool limitations in the lab.
 Our typical instructor-to-learner ratio is one to four.

 - At this time we can only host local workshops in CU, but we may be able to bring our road show to your location.